Miguel Vargas Player Props: Dodgers vs. Nationals

 Nationals Pitching Rankings

-- The Nationals have the 19th-ranked team ERA among all MLB pitching staffs (4.40).
+- The Nationals pitching staff ranks 28th in MLB with a collective 7.6 strikeouts per nine innings.

-- The Nationals rank 22nd in baseball in home runs surrendered (67 total, 1.2 per game).
+- The Nationals' 4.46 team ERA ranks 21st across all MLB pitching staffs.

-- Irvin (1-2 with a 5.32 ERA and 19 strikeouts in 22 2/3 innings pitched) gets the start for the Nationals, his sixth of the season.
+- Nationals pitchers combine to surrender 70 total home runs at a clip of 1.3 per game (to rank 23rd in the league).

-- His most recent appearance came on Thursday against the San Diego Padres, when the righty threw four innings, surrendering two earned runs while giving up two hits.
+- Corbin (4-5) gets the starting nod for the Nationals in his 12th start of the season.
+He's put together a 4.88 ERA in 62 2/3 innings pitched, with 40 strikeouts.

-- In five games this season, the 26-year-old has a 5.32 ERA and 7.8 strikeouts per nine innings, while giving up a batting average of .235 to opposing hitters.
+- The lefty's most recent appearance was on Saturday against the Kansas City Royals, when he threw 6 1/3 innings, surrendering six earned runs while allowing seven hits.

 © 2023 Data Skrive.
 All rights reserved.